Alan Fleming-Baird

 COMPOSING

-Since graduating he has composed music for symphony orchestras, music for film and television, three operas, music for the stage, and has performed around the world as a pianist/accompanist and session musician, and has conducted numerous choirs and orchestras.
+He has composed music for symphony orchestras, music for film and television, three operas, music for the stage, and has performed around the world as a pianist/accompanist and session musician, and has conducted numerous choirs and orchestras.

-His music has been performed by, amongst others, the : Scottish Philharmonic Orchestra, London Festival Orchestra, Sinfonia of London,
+His orchestral music has been performed by, amongst others, the : Scottish Philharmonic Orchestra, London Festival Orchestra, Sinfonia of London,

 Alan has also composed music for theatre, film, and television including :